seanRoshan/flashcards/README.md

 ## Features

 - Create/Delete decks
-- Add/Remove flashcards to decks
+- Add flashcards to decks
 - Take the quiz for each deck
 - Daily study reminder with notification
-- Works with the Expo Client app.

 ## How to start

+ NOTE: This application is tested on Android Simulator, PIXEL 3 API 29 and iPhone 11

+- `yarn install`

 - `yarn ios` -- (`react-native run-ios`) Build the iOS App (requires a MacOS computer).
 - `yarn android` -- (`react-native run-android`) Build the Android App.